edu2act/course-linux-programming/ch02/ch02-linux-command-cd-and-mkdir.md

                _XOPEN_SOURCE_EXTENDED
            || /* Since glibc 2.12: */ _POSIX_C_SOURCE >= 200809L
 DESCRIPTION
     chdir()  changes  the current working directory of the calling process to the directory specified in path. fchdir() is identical to chdir(); the only difference is that the directory is given as an open file descriptor.

 RETURN VALUE
     On  success, zero is returned.
-On error, -1 is returned, and errno 		  is set appropriately.
+On error, -1 is returned,and errno is set appropriately.
 .......
 .......
 ```